Contents

 4.1 Running on Port 80 with Nginx

-In order to install Nginx, please see the following guides:
+In order to install Nginx, please see the official guide.

-To configure the integration between Nginx and Tomcat, the following guide provides a very good starting point:
+To configure the integration between Nginx and Tomcat, the official Nginx documentation provides good guidance here.

 Nginx Proxy Configuration